HackUCF/Role-Rotate-Bot/readme.md

 * `/debug` print recent lines of console
 * `/set_index`
 * Add easter egg (plinksauce?)
-* Set up prop logging
+* Set up proper logging, and standardize how/where errors are handled
 *
 * Merge `users.txt` into `conf.json`
 * Add permission checks to commands (e.g., admin-only) using `@app_commands.checks.has_permissions()`.